 Short and Long-term Side Effects of Cocaine

 Cocaine produces a ‘rush’ as the neurotransmitters are released from the brain.
-The ‘rush’ is characterized by increased heart rate, quicker speech, dilated pupils, sweating and more focused attention.
-Over time, the increased heart rate and temperature in the body can result in long-term damage to the users’ heart and other vital organs.
+The ‘rush’ is characterized by increased heart rate, quicker speech, dilated pupils, sweating, and more focused attention.
+Over time, the increased heart rate and temperature in the body can result in long-term damage to the user’s heart and other vital organs.

 Signs and symptoms that a person may be suffering from Cocaine addiction

-However, some usual signs of addiction include:
+Some usual signs of addiction include:

-- A significant weight loss, lack of appetite and constant flu-like symptoms
+- A significant weight loss, lack of appetite, and constant flu-like symptoms

 - A lack of financial stability; requests to borrow money continuously without repayment

-- A noticeable change in personality; erratic moods, irritability, impatience or depression
+- A noticeable change in personality; erratic moods, irritability, impatience, or depression

 - A failed attempt to cut down or stop using cocaine, despite having intentions to stop